Wes0617/SecuroSurf/README.md

 especially considering how vulnerable and poorly maintained this (P2P!) game is. _SecuroSurf_ does not decrypt the game's traffic, and it doesn't interact with the game in any way.
 It does not contain any reverse-engineered code, nor any code that would violate the game developer's _EULA_.
 Furthermore, no decompilation or decryption was necessary to create the program.
-The firewall simply blocks traffic by IP and simple heuristics.
+The firewall simply blocks traffic by IP, and simple heuristics.

 ------------------------------------------------------------------------------------------------------------------------